inbo/whip/docs/syntax.md

                             # "West Flanders".
 ```

-Note: The usage of an `if` valdiation will overrule a general `empty: True` statement for that specific field.
-For example, according to the following whip specification, the field `lifestage` can not be empty when the field `sex` is equal to `male`:
+Note: The usage of an `if` valdiation will further differentiate a general `empty: True` statement for that specific field.
+For example, according to the following whip specification, the field `lifestage` can not be empty when the field `sex` is equal to `male` (the only valid option is `adult`):

 ```yaml
 sex: